Focus on Earth

 Maisons Départementales des Personnes Handicapées (MDPH) Les Maisons Départementales des Personnes Handicapées (MDPH )* sont chargées de l’accueil et de l’accompagnement des personnes en situation de handicap et de leurs proches.
 Il existe une MDPH dans chaque département, fonctionnant comme un guichet unique pour toutes les démarches liées aux diverses situations de handicap. * Les MDPH sont désormais intégrées aux Maisons Départementales de l’Autonomie (MDA) Hérault : Plus d’infos Autres départements : Plus d’infos Site du ministère de l’enseignement supérieur et de la recherche Accueil et accompagnements, orientation et insertion professionnelle… toutes les infos utiles pour votre vie étudiante, au quotidien.
 Plus d’infos Caisse Nationale de Solidarité pour l’Autonomie (CNSA) Elle a pour missions de financer les aides en faveur des personnes handicapées et de garantir l’égalité de traitement sur tout le territoire et pour l’ensemble des handicaps.
 Plus d’infos Handicap.fr Site d’informations et de services pour toute personne concernée par le handicap (assistance en ligne, informations thématiques, base de données de produits et services, etc.).
 Plus d’infos Localisation Voir en plein écran

-Student Life Office (BVE)
+Office of Student Life (BVE)

 Content type: Page